bcosca/fatfree/readme.md

 `bool CASELESS`

 * Pattern matching of routes against incoming URIs is case-insensitive by default.
 Set to `FALSE` to make it case-sensitive.
+Default value is `TRUE`.

 `array COOKIE, GET, POST, REQUEST, SESSION, FILES, SERVER, ENV`